jordanofoster/ntu-obsidian-notes/ITEC20231 - Network Design & Admin/Lecture 23 - Taking the Network Outside of the Workplace.md

 - Create an NTFS folder, then use *Properties -> General -> Advanced...* to select encryption.
 Only the files within the folder are encrypted; the folder itself is not.

 ### EFS and its interactions with NTFS
-Moving or copying a file into
+Moving or copying a file into an encrypted folder encrypts the file itself; moving an already encrypted file to an unencrypted folder, however, *does not* decrypt it.

+Copying or moving an encrypted file to *another file system* such as FAT32